Waste Water Treatment Plant In Bangladesh

 Man-made wastewater is the byproduct of human activities.
 It can contain a variety of contaminants such as industrial chemicals, pharmaceuticals, and radioactive substances.
 Wastewater treatment plants (WWTP) are designed to neutralize these contaminants in order to prevent them from entering the water cycle.
 They help remove unwanted and harmful substances from our water supply and maintain a healthy aquatic environment.

-What are the types of wastewater plants systems?
+What are the types of wastewater plant systems?

 Wastewater treatment plants are designed to treat sewage, process and purify the water.
 The type of wastewater treatment plant depends on the nature of wastewater.
 The three main types of wastewater treatment plants: